 - Ultrasonic pest repellents.
 These have been reported to have some effects on insects such as scorpions and cockroaches but are mostly intended for rodents like rats or squirrels (and even there they are not always effective).
 When it comes to bed bugs, however, you can’t expect an ultrasonic pest repellent to achieve anything, as a lot of sources agree.

 - Natural bed bug repellents (plant-oil based).
-While some natural bed bug killer sprays or dusts can be effective, repellents are a whole different thing.
+While some natural bed bug killer sprays or dust can be effective, repellents are a whole different thing.
 Bed bugs are known to not really care about most natural repellents

 - Mothballs.
 People tend to use mothballs to try and repel lots of things, usually with little to no success.
 Bed bugs are, unfortunately, among those bugs that simply don’t care about mothballs as sources such as the Alameda County Department of Environmental Health confirm.